Skip to content

 System Level Configurations

-Before using the log and observability feature, System Admins can do some system-level settings.
+Before using the log and monitoring feature, System Admins need to do some system-level settings.

 Enable Log Service

-ECP gathers log data by connecting to an external Elasticsearch log server, offering logging services.
 To activate this service, sign in as the system administrator.
 Then, navigate to the Administration page.
-Select System Settings -> General Setting and expand the Log Receiver section.
+Select System Settings -> General Setting and expand the Log Receiver section, and select the Open radio button.

-Within this section, you can set up the Elasticsearch address, as well as the username and password.
-Once the connection test succeeds, you can save the log receiver details and establish a connection to the external log data source.
+Within this section, you can set up the Elasticsearch information.
+Once the connection test succeeds , you can save the log receiver details and establish a connection to the external log data source.

 Monitor

-The monitoring service within ECP permits individualized configuration of pull intervals and timeout rules for EMQX, Neuron, and eKuiper.
+The monitoring service within ECP permits individualized configuration of pull intervals and timeout rules for EMQX and NeuronEX.

-• Pull Interval: Refers to the frequency (in seconds), at which the monitoring system collects metric data.
+• EMQX Pull Interval: Specifies the frequency (in seconds), at which the monitoring system collects EMQX metric data.

-• Pull Timeout: Specifies the duration (in seconds), after which the monitoring system will declare a data pull unsuccessful if no response is received.
+• EMQX Pull Timeout: Specifies the duration (in seconds), after which the monitoring system will declare a data pull unsuccessful if no response from EMQX is received.

 Alarm